ilkkamaksy/data-compression-algos/documentation/specs.md

 # Specifications

 The goal of this program is to compare the performance of data compression algorithms, namely Huffman and Lempel-Ziv-Welch.
-More specifically, the goal is to compare the average speed of execution in relation to the data compression level of these algorithms.
+More specifically, the goal is to compare the average speed of execution of these algorithms with various inputs.

 The motivation for this project is to build ground for understanding LZ77-Huffman variants [utilized for example in lossles WebP encoding](https://developers.google.com/speed/webp/docs/compression).